So you want to know where to buy clothes, and what brands to buy while you’re in Tokyo.

 Access: 1.5 hours outside Tokyo by bus, about 1 hour by car.

-2. Koshigaya Lake Town, Saitama Pref.
+2. Koshigaya Lake Town, Saitama Prefecture

 About 1 hour’s train ride away north of Tokyo, Koshigaya Lake Town is a large shopping complex with an attached outlet mall in Saitama prefecture.